 The submission is reviewed for completeness and internal consistency.
 Based on that administrative review, the investigator may receive an Information Required Letter asking for corrections, clarifications, or additional documents.
 The next step is review based on the level of IRB review (see below).

 What are the different levels of IRB review?

-How long does the IRB processing take?
+How long does the IRB review and approval process take?

 How often does the IRB Full Committee meet?

 Full IRB meetings are held quarterly or as needed.